Go to Content

 Why build a retention schedule?
 It is best to always set clear policies when it comes to handling important company information, and document retention is no exception.
 To avoid liability and risk that can come from vague rules surrounding what records to dispose of when, a document retention schedule is a great resource for employees.

 The Ohio Department of Administrative Services has developed a general list of recommended retention schedules for government agencies, but any commercial business or education department will find the information applicable to them as well.
 Want more information about Ohio document retention?
-Contact your PROSHRED® Columbus team.
+Contact your Proshred® Columbus team.

 Cookie Policy